ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 	GET /v2/endpoints/{endpoint-name}

-The list of resources are cached by mbed Device Connector, and this call does not wake up the device.
+The list of resources are cached by mbed Device Connector as long as the device remains registered, and this call does not wake up the device.

 **Note:** `endpoint-name` needs to be an exact match of the name of the endpoint.
 It is not possible to use wildcards here.